-Different time frames have different implications, and will be more or less relevant depending on a traders position and what kind of trade they want to make.
+Different time frames have different implications and will be more or less relevant depending on a traders position and what kind of trade they want to make.
 For example, a day trader will likely look more closely at 5-minute or 15-minute charts, watching for signals and getting in and out of trades quickly throughout the day.
 It is important to understand, however, that a bearish indicator on an intraday chart does not imply a bear market.

-As opposed to day traders, longer term investors will be more likely to look at the bigger picture, analysing market behaviour over months or years to look at the overall direction of the market – they’ll try to identify whether it is trending up or down.
+As opposed to day traders, longer-term investors will be more likely to look at the bigger picture, analysing market behaviour over months or years to look at the overall direction of the market – they’ll try to identify whether it is trending up or down.
 A bear market refers to this bigger picture – a continuous downward trend over a period of weeks or months.
 How long specifically?
-It depends who you ask.
+It depends on who you ask.
 Within any given day, there are fluctuations – prices move up and down constantly.
 Even if there are peaks and dips within hourly and daily charts, when closing prices are consistently trending downward over time, we have a bear market.
-It is safe to say, at this point, looking at Bitcoin’s behavior from mid-January to today, that we’re in a bear market.
+It is safe to say, at this point, looking at Bitcoin’s behaviour from mid-January to today, that we’re in a bear market.

 Beating the Bear: The Long Term Outlook

 For savvy traders who are comfortable taking short positions on Bitcoin futures, a bear market can be a tremendous opportunity to make money.
 For many casual investors and long term holders, however, retracing down to prices unseen for months can really test one’s resolve.
 It can be tempting to panic and sell at a loss in order to prevent losing even more.
 The media rhetoric about burst crypto bubbles and the death of Bitcoin can start sounding more and more reasonable, while all that stuff about the “blockchain revolution” that sounded so promising when prices soared can begin to feel like hot air.
 Meanwhile, the only thing that has changed about Bitcoin is the price.